Hanju-Wu/Hanju-Wu.github.io/_pages/about.md

 Welcome to my website!
 Currently, I am a PhD candidate in the [Department of Mathematics](https://hkumath.hku.hk/web/index.php) at the University of Hong Kong under supervision of Dr [Yue Xie](https://yue-xie.github.io/) and Prof [Zhiwen Zhang](https://hkumath.hku.hk/~zhangzw/).

-My research interest is mathematical optimization and focus on the relationship between active set (manifold) and geometry, this property is useful in algorithm design since a large-scale (nonsmooth) optimization problem could be reduced locally to low-dimensional smooth optimization on active set (manifold).
+My research interest is mathematical optimization, recently focus on active set (manifold) and geometry for nonsmooth optimization, this property is useful in algorithm design since a large-scale (nonsmooth) optimization problem could be reduced locally to low-dimensional smooth optimization on active set (manifold).
 Here is the introduction of part of my research [slide](https://hanju-wu.github.io/files/research.pdf).

+Discussion and collaborate about optimization are welcome.

 ## News